Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 #}
 ```

-This is why floating point numbers should not be used for anything where accuracy matters, for example, anything to do
-with money.
-Instead, if the currency you're representing uses "hundredths" for its minor currency like USD or GBP, then
+Instead, if the currency you're representing uses "hundredths" for its minor currency like USD or GBP, then you can
-you can represent the total number that instead, eg of cents for dollars or pennies for pounds.
+represent the total number that instead, eg of cents for dollars or pennies for pounds.

 When should you use floats?

 Floating point numbers are great for more abstract mathematics where perfect precisions isn't strictly necessary, for
-example, vectors, matrices and quaternions which are often used in applications like video games.
+example, vectors, matrices and quaternions which are often used in applications like video games and scientific models.

 As to which you should use, you might think that it comes down to architecture again, for example, a program targeting
 a 32bit architecture should use an `f32` and a 64bit architecture should prefer an `f64`... but if that's the case,